bodiman/stock-pretraining/README.md

 # # Sparsity Mapping Strings

 Each Stock Domain datapoint comes with a sparsity mapping string, which tracks gaps in collected data.
-The string
+In a sparsity mapping string, a forward slash indicates the start of a domain and a pipe marks the end of the domain, and dates are written in YYYY-MM-DD format.
+For instance, the string

 ```"/2022-01-01|2022-12-31/2023-02-01-01|2023-12-31"```

-for instance, would indicate a time domain that starts January 1, 2022 and ends December 31, 2023 with a gap spanning the month of January for 2023.
-A backward slash indicates the start of a domain and a pipe marks the end of the domain.
+ would indicate a time domain that starts January 1, 2022 and ends December 31, 2023 with a gap spanning the month of January for 2023.
 In order for a string to be a valid sparsity mapping string, the dates must read from left to right in chronological order.